ArctosDB/documentation-wiki/_documentation/loans.markdown

 project downloads data from Arctos without examining specimens.
 Data loans form a special relationship between a loan and a cataloged item, rather than a loan and a specimen part.
-Data loans are not meant as a replacement for “digital” loans, in which a specimen part is imaged (or otherwise digitized), as “digital” loans concern physical objects and handling specimens.
-Subsequent usage of digital media (including that generated in “digital” loans) may best be recorded as data loans.
+Data loans are not meant as a replacement for "digital" loans, in which a specimen part is imaged (or otherwise digitized), as "digital" loans concern physical objects and handling specimens.
+Subsequent usage of digital media (including that generated in "digital" loans) may best be recorded as data loans.
 Curators may wish to create a new loan number series for data loans, although this is not required.
 This entry documents creation of a data loan for illustrative purposes.